Global business

 Bad translations can have many negative consequences, including:

-• Confusion, or even offense, among customers: If a term or a brand name has negative connotations in the target language, customers may be put off.
+• Confusion, or even cause offense, among customers: If a term or a brand name has negative connotations in the target language, customers may be put off.
 In some cases, they may even associate the company with the unintentional negative meaning of the bad translation.

 • Lost sales or opportunities: People will often extrapolate a company’s negligence in translating its materials into a lack of care or professionalism in other areas.
 As a result, they may take their business elsewhere.